Last Updated on July 4, 2026 by Daniel Globe

 Key Takeaways

-• The airline adheres to strict safety measures and regulations set by aviation authorities.
+- The airline adheres to safety regulations set by EASA and the International Civil Aviation Organization (ICAO).

 Safety Measures and Regulations